-If you would like to register for the symposium, please complete the registration form and return it to our office by fax to 212-995-4101 or by email to email@example.com by Friday, November 12, 2010.
-To view the registration form, click here.
+If you would like to register for the symposium, please complete the registration form, either by submitting online, or by completing the pdf and sending to us by fax to 212-995-4101 or by email to email@example.com by Friday, November 8, 2013.
+To view the pdf registration form, click here.

 Participation in the National Symposium is free of charge for faculty members and administrators from Faculty Resource Network and Leadership Alliance member institutions.
 To see if your institution is a member of the Faculty Resource Network or Leadership Alliance, please click here.
 For participants outside of the FRN consortium, there will be a $150 registration fee.
 Upon receipt of your registration form, you will receive an invoice for payment.

 For your convenience, a block of rooms has been reserved for attendees of the Faculty Resource Network National Symposium at the Hyatt Regency Coral Gables Hotel, located on 50 Alhambra Plaza, Coral Gables, Florida.

 Situated in the “Beverly Hills of Miami” just two blocks from Coral Gable’s Miracle Mile shopping, dining and entertainment area, Hyatt Regency Coral Gables is minutes from South Beach, downtown Miami, Coconut Grove, the Coral Gables business district, and is only four miles from Miami International Airport.
 This four-block district includes over 40 eateries, four theaters, art galleries and more than 170 shops for a shopper’s paradise.
 Beautiful beaches and green fairways are steps away for that perfect getaway whether visiting for business or pleasure.
 For information on the amenities available at Hyatt Regency Coral Gables, please click here.

 Rooms are on reserve for November 21, 22, and 23.
 For the best room selection and availability, please make your plans as early as possible.